mindspore-lab/mindocr/configs/rec/crnn/README.md

 #### Notes
 - Both VGG and ResNet models are trained from scratch without any pre-training.
+- The above models are trained with MJSynth (MJ) and SynthText (ST) datasets.
+For more data details, please refer to [Data Preparation](#dataset-preparation)
 - Evaluations are tested individually on each benchmark dataset, and Avg Accuracy is the average of accuracies across all sub-datasets.